atrocore/atrodam/README.md

 ## What Are the Advantages of TreoDAM?

 - Many out-of-the-box features
-- Free – 100% open source, licensed under GPLv3
+- Free â€“ 100% open source, licensed under GPLv3
 - REST API
 - Service-oriented architecture (SOA)
 - Responsive and user friendly UI